clj-commons/pretty/README.md

 This namespace support output of binary data.

 Binary data is represented using the protocol BinaryData; this protocol is extended on byte arrays, on String, and on nil.
+BinaryData is simply a randomly accessible collection of bytes, with a known length.

 ```clojure
 (println (format-binary "Choose immutability and see where it takes you."))